Noodle (dog)

 Noodle (c.
 2008 – December 2, 2022) was a pug who gained popularity in 2021 after appearing in a series of TikTok videos titled "Bones or No Bones".
 Noodle was honored by the New York State Senate in November 2021 for his positive impact on society and was the subject of a children's book published the following year.

-After making multiple public appearances, Noodle passed away on December 2, 2022 at the age of 14.
+After making multiple public appearances, Noodle died on December 2, 2022, at the age of 14.

 Bones or No Bones

 Jonathan Graziano began posting the "Bones or No Bones" series on TikTok in October 2021.
 He described it as "the game where we find out if my 13-year-old pug woke up with bones and, as a result, we find out what kind of day we're going to have".

 In each installment, Graziano lifts Noodle by his front legs to determine whether he will stand up or flop back down.
 He declares the day a "bones day" if Noodle stands, or a "no bones day" if he does not.
 A bones day is characterized by high ambition, productivity, and motivation, while a no-bones day places an emphasis on self-care, relaxation, and comfort.

 Graziano established the rules of the game after adopting Noodle at age 7.
 Once the series gained popularity on TikTok, it became widely discussed in pop culture.
 Several public figures referenced the series, including the Minnesota Vikings football team, rock band The Smashing Pumpkins, and Louisiana Governor John Bel Edwards.
 Noodle has been called a "pet influencer" for his ability to sway many viewers' mental health and impact their day-to-day plans.